namtx/thinkspace/_posts/2020-08-12-integrate-cert-manager-to-k3s-ingress-with-google-domains.md

 ### Concepts

 #### Issuer
-- Inssuers, ClusterIssuers are k8s resources that represent CA that are able to generate signed certificates.
+- Issuers, ClusterIssuers are k8s resources that represent CA that are able to generate signed certificates.

 ```yaml
 apiVersion: cert-manager.io/v1alpha2